BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 plt.show()
 ```

-as well as the frequency sprectrum
+as well as the frequency spectrum

 ```{code-cell} python3
 ---